Pipe WS Form submissions into Google Sheets

 WS Form's repeatable sections are a power feature for order forms and multi-line entries.
 LeadToSheet creates indexed columns for each repetition, giving you a flat spreadsheet representation of nested data that is easy to filter and pivot.

 WS Form's framework-aware rendering means forms look native on your site.
-While CSS classes do not affect submitted data, you can use WS Form's custom attributes to add `data-leadtosheet-tab` for per-form routing without touching your theme code.
+While CSS classes do not affect submitted data, the SDK auto-identifies each form via fingerprinting.
+Map each form to its own Google Sheet in the LeadToSheet dashboard for per-form routing without touching your theme code.

 WS Form's calculated fields power product configurators and quoting tools.
 LeadToSheet captures the final calculated values so your Google Sheet becomes a live record of every quote generated, ready for sales follow-up.